khanlab/cvpl_tools/docs/GettingStarted/result_caching.rst

 1. The cell density for each region in the scan is computed but the number does not match up with what's expected, so you want to display a heatmap in a graphical viewer showing cell density.
-The final results you got is text output in the console, requiring redo the computation to display.
+The final results you got is text output in the console, requiring redoing the computation to display.

 2. Some error occurs and you need to find out why a step in the computation causes the issue, but it's rather difficult to understand what went wrong without displaying some intermediate results to aid debugging.

-3. Graphically showing the the algorithm works step-by-step will be very help in identifying causes of issues, but requires saving all the results onto disk and chunked in a viewer-friendly format.
+3. Graphically showing how the algorithm works step-by-step will be very help in identifying causes of issues, but requires saving all the results onto disk and chunked in a viewer-friendly format.

 In all cases above, caching all the intermediate results help reduce headaches and risks of unknown errors coming